philipithomas/www.philipithomas.com/_posts/2014-02-01-launching-openlate.md

 <blockquote class="twitter-tweet" lang="en"><p>There is a distinct lack of late night hack spots in San Francisco.</p>&mdash; zedshaw (@zedshaw) <a href="https://twitter.com/zedshaw/statuses/424736720995639296">January 19, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 [Join the meetup group to follow future events](http://meetup.com/openlate).
-If you are interested in hosting a OpenLate at your San Francisco office, [shoot me an email](mailto:mail@philipithomas.com).
+If you are interested in hosting an OpenLate event at your San Francisco office, [shoot me an email](mailto:mail@philipithomas.com).